-The designated EFTPOS system
+Draft Standard for the designated EFTPOS payment system

-This notice is published in accordance with the requirements set out in Section 28 (2) of the Payment Systems (Regulation) Act 1998 (the Act).
+This notice is published in accordance with the requirements set out in Section 28(2)(a) of the Payment Systems (Regulation) Act 1998 (the Act).

-The Reserve Bank of Australia proposes to determine in accordance with Section 18 of the Act the following standard to be complied with by the participants in the designated EFTPOS payment system:
+The Reserve Bank of Australia proposes to determine, in accordance with Section 18 of the Act, the attached Standard entitled The Setting of Interchange Fees in the EFTPOS Payment System, to be complied with by the participants in the designated EFTPOS payment system.